 Ganesha is said to be the remover of obstacles, which he is most energized to accomplish on Ganesh Chaturthi.

-Lord Ganesha is one of the oldest and most revered Hindu deities, as well as the most distinctive.
+Sri Ganesha is one of the oldest and most revered Hindu deities, as well as the most distinctive.
 His head of an elephant, enigmatic stories and rich symbolism make him recognised worldwide.
 But what is the hidden truth behind his mystic image?
 Few seem to know.

 Psychologists project their neuroses on Ganesha, turning him into repressed sexuality, missing his power of transcendence altogether.
-Mythologists turn him into a quaint folklore image of tribal people, failing to discern his universal connections.
+Mythologists turn him into a quaint folklore image of tribal people, failing to discern his universal and yogic connections.

 Great yogis know Sri Ganesha as the lord of the universe, the underlying cosmic intelligence that links us to the supreme reality beyond all name and form.